 The Work Permit was designed to help existing Canadian employers who are finding it difficult to source and hire the type of skilled employee their business needs from the citizens resident in Canada.
 These employers apply to the Canadian Immigration Authorities to hire a foreign national to fill the vacant position.
 A Canadian Work Permit application is rigorously assessed by the HRSDC (Human Resources and Skills Development Canada), whose purpose is to ensure that immigration laws are not being circumvented, and that employers are not taking financial advantage of a foreign labour force.
 The HRSDC will look to ensure that the employment offer and application intent is genuine, and may make thorough investigations of both the employer, and you as the potential employee.

-Provisional Nomination Visa
+Provincial Nomination Program (PNP) Visa

 Post-Graduate Work Permit